bastimeyer/dayz-linux-cli-launcher/README.md

 Automatic Steam workshop mod downloads are currently unsupported due to a limitation of Steam's CLI.
 Workshop mods will therefore need to be subscribed manually via the web browser.
 A URL for each missing mod will be printed to the output.

-Please see the "Important notes" section down below to get the game running on Linux.
+Please see the "Install DayZ" section down below on how to get the game running on Linux.

 ## Usage